 Founder of PSCORE.

 Nam Bada is a South Korean-national who has been working at PSCORE since 2010.
 He organizes public and private events, fundraisers, and intern projects.
-Using his background in foreign affairs and human rights advocacy, Bada works as a North Korean activist and has contributed to the U.N.
-General Assembly and the Human Rights Council since 2012.
-Bada has worked on numerous publications, reports, and campaigns pertinent to the humanitarian crisis in North Korea as well been interviewed by several media outlets, including Norddeutscher Rundfunk (NDR) in Germany and Voice of America (VOA).
+Using his background in international affairs, Nam Bada works as a North Korean human rights and Korean reunification activist.
+He has contributed to various U.N. human rights mechanisms since 2012.
+Nam Bada has worked on numerous publications, reports, and campaigns pertinent to the humanitarian crisis in North Korea as well been interviewed by several media outlets, including Norddeutscher Rundfunk (NDR) in Germany and Voice of America (VOA).

 Secretary General of PSCORE